 Kids get homesick for their friends when they're out of town.
-Respect their desire to send vacation photos from their phones or via Snapchat, Instagram, Facebook or to digitally communicate face to face via Skype or FaceTime.
+Respect their desire to send vacation photos from their phones or via Snapchat, Instagram, Facebook, or to digitally communicate face to face via Zoom or FaceTime.

-But taking a break from texting throughout the day is a good way to be here now; tell kids that if they're glued to their device, they're stepping out of the group experience, which shows a lack of courtesy to those around them (aka the family in "family vacation").
-Agree on a time it's OK to contact friends — say, on a lazy afternoon when other family members are reading or napping, or after dinner.
+But taking a break from texting throughout the day is a good way to be here now; tell kids that if they're glued to their device, they're stepping out of the group experience, which shows a lack of courtesy to those around them (aka, the family in "family vacation").
+Agree on a time when it's okay to contact friends — say, on a lazy afternoon when other family members are reading or napping, or after dinner.